May 12, 2020

 CREATE TABLEstatements without foreign key references and no-op schema change statements that use

 IF NOT EXISTS.
-Also, ongoing schema changes started will stop making progress, and it won't be possible to manipulate them via
+Also, ongoing schema changes started will stop making progress, and it will not be possible to manipulate them via

 CANCEL JOBstatements.
 Once the upgrade has been finalized, ongoing schema changes will run to completion and new schema changes will be allowed.